gonick/key-shortcut/README.md

 }
 ```

+disable parameter allows you to disable/enable the directive while the component is still mounted.

 # Active Shortcuts

 List of Active shortcuts can be accessed through the service that is exposed by the directive.
+The response form the observable is of type IActiveShortcuts[].
+It is an array of all the available listeners.

 ```
-shortcutService.getActiveShortcuts()  // observable that emits the updated list of shortcuts
+shortcutService.activeListeners$  // observable that emits the updated list of shortcuts

 IActiveShortcuts {
   name:string,